besfeng23/BarangayOS-core/BUILD_STATUS_v1.md

-# BarangayOS Build Status Report (v1 Baseline)
+# BarangayOS Build Status Report (V1 Complete)

-This report provides a consolidated snapshot of the project's current state, outlining active modules, data schemas, critical code implementations, and the immediate technical roadmap to a shippable V1.
+This report provides a consolidated snapshot of the project's final V1 state, outlining active modules, data schemas, and the successful completion of the V1 roadmap.

 ---

 ### 1. Module Inventory

 The following core modules are implemented and reachable through the main application router and sidebar navigation.
-All primary user flows are wired.
+All primary user flows are wired and functional.

 - **`/` (Dashboard)** - `src/app/page.tsx` - **[Status: Active/Wired]**
 - **`/residents` (Resident Index)** - `src/app/residents/page.tsx` - **[Status: Active/Wired]**